 Organizations, therefore, will continue to empower their business users (non-programmers) with no-code platforms and tools, so that:

 Another issue that the majority of businesses have encountered in the last year?
 Disruptions in the supply chain.
 Whether it’s inventory shortages or shipping delays, significant supply chain challenges have left businesses of all sizes and across all industries in a state of panic.
-Numerous experts believe that supply chain analytics must be applied to effectively execute a “just in time” strategy.
+Numerous experts believe supply chain analytics must be applied to execute a “just in time” strategy effectively.

 When confronted with a full-fledged supply chain crisis, businesses will be forced to address long-standing issues in their data pipelines—bottlenecks and other vulnerabilities—that prevent teams from gaining the visibility into supply chains necessary to survive the decade.
 Companies will embrace innovative new solutions in order to make ‘just-in-time’ data analytics a reality for their business.

 Data’s value has never been more apparent.
 However, data is frequently siloed within applications, preventing it from being used to its full potential.
 The data fabric connects data across platforms and users, ensuring that data is accessible wherever it is required.